Blayzeing/glTF-Tutorials/gltfTutorial/gltfTutorial_004_ScenesNodes.md

 ## Scenes

 There may be multiple scenes stored in one glTF file.
-The `scene` property indicated which of these scenes should be the default scene that is displayed when the asset is loaded.
+The `scene` property indicates which of these scenes should be the default scene that is displayed when the asset is loaded.
 Each scene contains an array of `nodes`, which are the indices of the root nodes of the scene graphs.
 Again, there may be multiple root nodes, forming different hierarchies, but in many cases, the scene will have a single root node.
 The most simple possible scene description has already been shown in the previous section, consisting of a single scene with a single node:

 ```javascript
   "scene": 0,